money favors

 Your options

-Generated messages will appear here.
+Generated messages will appear here after you submit the form.

 How to handle this situation